jerry-harm/hmac-file-server/README.md

 # HMAC File Server - Version 1.0.4

-This version of the HMAC file server introduces several enhancements to improve performance, logging, error handling, and scalability without changing the HMAC validation logic or core functionality.
+This version of the HMAC file server introduces several enhancements to improve performance, logging, error handling, session management, and scalability without changing the HMAC validation logic or core functionality.
 Below are the key changes and improvements.

 ## Key Features

 - **HMAC Authentication**: Secure file uploads using HMAC (Hash-based Message Authentication Code).
+- **Session Handling**: Introduced session handling using cookies and in-memory session storage.
 - **CORS Support**: Allows cross-origin requests for specific methods.
 - **Prometheus Metrics**: Collects metrics like upload duration, total uploads, and errors.
 - **Graceful Shutdown**: The server now supports graceful shutdown with a timeout, ensuring active connections are not abruptly terminated.